BBpezsgo/Interpreter/README.md

 **Code Generator:**
 - `--remove-unused-functions|-ruf <iterations>` Sets the unused function removal's max iteration count
 - `--print-instructions|-pi` Prints the generated instructions
-- `--no-nullcheck|-nn` Check for null pointers (and throw runtime exceptions) when accessing something by a pointer (accessing a field, calling a method, etc.)
+- `--no-nullcheck|-nn` Disables the check for null pointers (and throw runtime exceptions) when accessing something by a pointer (accessing a field, calling a method, etc.)
 - `--dont-optimize|-do` Disables basic optimization
 - `--no-debug-info|-ndi` Disables the generation of debug informations (if you compiling into brainfuck, generating debug informations will take a lots of time)